ehmicky/autoserver/docs/pagination.md

       "nested_pagesize": 10,
       "has_next_page": true,
       "next_token": "eyJwIjpbIjEiXX0",
-      "last_token": ""
+      "first_token": ""
     }
   }
 }
 ```

-Here the `friends` attributes contains only the first `10` nested models,
+Here the `friends` attributes contain only the first `10` nested models,
 as indicated by `metadata.pages.nested_pagesize`.
 If no attribute was truncated,
 `nested_pagesize` will not be defined.

+The `nested_pagesize` is calculated by the server depending on `maxmodels`.

 Also, it is only possible to query collections at the top level or the second
 level of depth.
+This means only collections at the second level of depth will
+be truncated.

 ## `patch`, `create`, `upsert`